IanYangChina/SHHCSRP/README.md

 In spite of things mentioned above, there are plenty of directions that this project could move towards.
 Besides, I hope you can learn something useful from this repo :)
 For detailed information please check out the Wiki pages: [Wiki](https://github.com/IanYangChina/Q-learning---Ant-colony-optimization/wiki)

+## Direct try-out
+1. Clone the repo
+2. Run 'main.py' by any method
+3. Find new files in the root folder: things like solution*** with extensions like .png and .xls.
+They are results.